aaleino/todoman/README.md

 Creates to-do lists in .md files.
 The program makes the lists easily readable and editable and helps to divide tasks into subtasks.
 It also helps to track time in a 'Pomodoro' -like workflow.

-This is an experimental hobby project.
+This is an experimental hobby project that is under construction.

 Demo
 ====